Higher Education reform package

 Important note: The proposed changes described on this page are subject to the passage of legislation.

 Higher Education - it's worth it!

 This information is for domestic students who are studying at higher education campuses in Australia.

 The Australian Government is introducing a range of reforms to improve our higher education system.
-These changes will create greater choice for all students, whatever you choose to study and wherever in Australia you go.
-By fostering the autonomy, innovation and creativity of our universities and higher education institutions, they will be better equipped to support you to develop the skills needed for local and global labour markets.
+These changes would create greater choice for all students, whatever you choose to study and wherever in Australia you go.
+By fostering the autonomy, innovation and creativity of our universities and higher education institutions, they would be better equipped to support you to develop the skills needed for local and global labour markets.

 - Changes to the level of subsidy provided by the Government for Commonwealth supported places and the deregulation of tuition fees;

 - Support for higher education diploma, advanced diploma and associate degree courses;

 - Support for Australian students at all higher education institutions; and